 Retirement Planning Tip #4: Don’t Procrastinate – Start Today

 The third variable in the wealth accumulation equation is the amount of time your wealth compounds and grows.
-If you wait just six years to get started and your assets grow at 12% annually you will have half as much money when you retire compared to starting today (assuming equal contributions over working lifetime).
+If you wait just six years to get started saving and your assets grow at 12% annually you will have half as much money when you retire compared to starting a savings program today (assuming equal contributions over working lifetime).
 If you wait just twelve years you will have only a quarter as much.
 That’s a dramatic change in wealth for just a little procrastination.
 Just getting this one idea into your bones early enough in life can change your financial future.
 It is that important.

 “Procrastination is the grave in which opportunity is buried.”

 Many people procrastinate because they feel uncomfortable and out of place making financial decisions.
 They feel ignorant or the subject seems dry and complicated with confusing technical jargon.
 Get over it!
 Nobody is born a financial genius.
-Everyone has to start somewhere so just get started and fumble through it.
+Everyone has to start saving somewhere so just get started and fumble through it.
 Make dumb mistakes because it is better than doing nothing at all.
 Every day you wait puts you at a greater disadvantage.
-The more time that passes before you start the harder the wealth building process will be for you.
+The more time that passes before you start saving the harder the wealth building process will be for you.

 According to the Schwab Center for Investment Research workers who begin saving for retirement in their 20′s can safely save between 10-15% of their income and achieve financial security.
 If you wait until your 30′s the percentage required rises to 15-25%.
 Ouch!
 If you wait until your 40′s the percentage is an astronomical 25-35%.
 If you’ve reached your 50′s or 60′s and haven’t yet started to save then the only viable strategies for financial security are non-traditional and outside of the normal “save and compound grow” formula.
 They require leverage, additional risk, and a totally different skill set.
-Clearly, the earlier you start the easier the process is to swallow.
+Clearly, the earlier you start saving the easier the process is to swallow.

 The reality is anyone reading this article will have more than enough money pass through their hands during their lifetime to secure the retirement of their dreams, yet few will achieve success.
 It is sad.
 Are you letting the procrastination monster stop you from retiring early and wealthy?
 What are you going to do about it?